pns-isa-devops/projet-isa-devops-20-team-H-20/j2e/README.md

 - If repository is private :
   - Return to the command prompt
   - `docker exec -it my-jenkins /bin/bash`
-  - `ssh-keygen` then enter then enter
+  - `ssh-keygen -t rsa -C "your_email@example.com"` then enter then enter then enter
   - `cat /var/jenkins_home/.ssh/id_rsa.pub`
   - copy the key
   - go to your github project > settings > deploy key > add your key
   - In the left menu in jenkins click on Identifiants > System > Identifiants globaux > Ajouter des identifiants
-  - Type choose ssh username
+  - Choose ssh username
-  - Choose Global
-  - Put ssh key
+  - Choose Global, set id and description, your github username and the key and passphrase
 - Create a new free-style job.
 - Choose your github repository under "Gestion de code source".
 - get to the github project code page and get the ssh connection